Ways to pay your rent

 There are many convenient ways to pay your rent - you just need to choose which way is best for you.

 Please note: We have recently updated the ways that you can pay your rent.
-Remember, PayZone can no longer be used with your new rent payment card (which you should receive in the post shortly) and any payments made using your rent old payment card may be lost.
+Remember, PayZone can no longer be used with your new rent payment card and any payments made using your rent old payment card may be lost.
 We now have a whole host of convenient options for you to pay your rent, all you have to do is choose from one of the following…

 Key to symbols: The number shown on the calendar symbol indicates the number of working days it can take for your payment to reach your rent account.